-.../abc:PresentationTokenDescription/abc:Credentials
+.../abc:PresentationTokenDescription/abc:Credential

-This optional element specifies credentials that are presented in this token.
-If the token contains no abc:Credentials element but does contain an abc:Pseudonym, then this presentation token merely proves knowledge of the user secret underlying the pseudonym.
+This optional element specifies a credential that is presented in this token.
+If the token contains no abc:Credential element but does contain an abc:Pseudonym, then this presentation token merely proves knowledge of the user secret underlying the pseudonym.